Different Types of Stone Finishes & Their Maintenance?

 Polishing Methods For Stone Floors

-1. Buffing with the help of polishing compounds and powders
+1. Buffing with polishing compounds and powders

 2. Using diamond abrasives for grinding